lightec-xyz/chainark/README.md

 # chainark
-a ZKP library to prove a chain of any given relationship, such as block chain, signature chain, etc, which is based on gnark plonk at BN254 curve.
+a ZKP library to prove a chain of any given relationship, such as block chain, signature chain, etc, which is based on gnark plonk.

 3 kinds circuits are defined: